itcarroll/basic-R-lesson/docs/_slides/editor.md

 ---
 ---

-## The Editor
+## Editor

 The **console** is for evaluating commands you don't intend to keep or reuse.
 It's useful for testing commands and poking around.
-The **editor** is where you compose scripts that will process data, perform analyses, code up visualizations, and even write reports.
+The **environment** represents the state of a current session.
+The **editor** reads and writes files--it is where you head to compose your R scripts.

-These work together in RStudio, which has multiple ways to send parts of the script you are editing to the console for immediate evaluation.
-Alternatively you can "source" the entire script.
+R scripts are simple text files that contain code you intend to run again and again; code to process data, perform analyses, produce visualizations, and even generate reports.
+The editor and console work together in the RStudio IDE, which gives you multiple ways to send parts of the script you are editing to the console for immediate evaluation.
+Alternatively you can "source" the entire script or run it from a shell with `Rscript`.
 {:.notes}

 ===

 Open up "{{ site.handouts[0] }}" in the editor, and follow along by replacing the `...` placeholders with the code here.
 Then evalute just this line (Ctrl+Enter on Windows, ⌘+Enter on Mac OS).